kaseykahneno1/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/user-attachments/assets/b2506de4-625c-4fb4-9cfc-af718a480e36" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before we can continue installing the necessary programs, we will need to create a folder in our C drive named "PHP"
+Before proceeding with the installation of the required programs, we need to create a folder named 'PHP' on our C drive.
 </p>
 <br />